Michael Voris: St. Michael's Media

 After being a guest speaker at several Catholic parishes in Detroit and serving as a host on the Michigan Catholic Radio network, in 2006 Voris started the digital television studio St. Michael's Media in Ferndale, Michigan.

 In 2011 the Archdiocese of Detroit, citing canon 216 of the 1983 Code of Canon Law, published notice to Voris and RealCatholicTV that "it [did] not regard them as being authorized to use the word 'Catholic' to identify or promote their public activities."
 In 2012 the company name RealCatholicTV.com was changed to "ChurchMilitant.tv", which later became ChurchMilitant.com.

+In 2011 the Catholic News Agency reported that St. Michael's Media was accepting donations, despite not being having been registered as a nonprofit since 2009.

-Church Militant has rejected the archdiocese's claims of disobedience and published an article detailing the apostolate's relationship with the archdiocese and the origins of the notice.
+Church Militant rejected the archdiocese's claims of disobedience and published an article detailing the apostolate's relationship with the archdiocese and the origins of the notice.
 "To this day, the archdiocese of Detroit has never specified any programming or content produced by St. Michael’s Media that it has found heterodox or problematic.
 It has issued no censure or delict against this apostolate, which remains in good standing in the Church," the article states.

-Some critics of Voris within the Catholic Church ("from Pennsylvania to Spain to Detroit") have said that "his remarks, at times, promote division and extremism".
+Some critics of Voris within the Catholic Church ("from Pennsylvania to Spain to Detroit") have said that "his remarks, at times, promote division and extremism."
+Other critics of Voris have said he uses rumors or suggestions of a kind of guilt by association to slander priests and bishops.
+In 2023, the Church Militant website displayed criticism of US bishops, without specific names, calling them Marxists and anti-American.

-The Southern Poverty Law Center includes Church Militant/St. Michael’s Media in its 2021 list of anti-LGBTQ hate groups.
+The Southern Poverty Law Center (SPLC) included Church Militant/St. Michael’s Media in its 2021 list of anti-LGBTQ hate groups.
+The website has been classified as a hate group by the SPLC since 2018.

+In November 2023, Voris was asked to resign as president of Church Militant/St. Michael's Media by the board of directors, with the explanation that Voris had been "...breaching the Church Militant morality clause."
+Voris confirmed his resignation in a video posted to his personal X.com account.
+Two months later, The Washington Post reported that his violations consisted of sending unsolicited shirtless selfies, taken while he was working out, to male staffers.